 Body Haunting Theatre / TRADUCERE IN CURS

 Body Haunting Theatre is an acting method that I have been developing since 2016.
 Among other expericences, I experimented practical exercises on which I work, directing the research session of the Open Source Collectif which took place from 06 to 10 June 2017 at Anis Gras – Le lieu de l’autre (Arcueil, France).
 To help me in the animation of this research time, I invited Nadia Foisil.
 Then, I animated some worksops in Romania (at Teatru FIX in Iași, at Fabrica de Pensule in Cluj Napoca) in parallel with the show „C’est bon.
 E ok.
 Rendben.
-This is just a story”.
+This is just a story” in 2019.

 Before entering the stage, actors should walk on « their own corpses ».
 This is more or less the idea that comes up again and again in Valère Novarina’s book Le Théâtre des Paroles.
 I tried to interpret this metaphor in different ways, rationally, but after several years, there is something that I do not exhaust in its mystery and that is still haunting me.
 It is this sentence that put me on the path of a search around the symbolic corpse of the actor, the ego that he or she is supposed to get rid of there, etc., and which questioned me about the nature of the body that actors live in when on stage.

 It has often been said that theatre is bound to a return of the dead, to a way of giving them the floor.
 It is a theatre that makes actors be the phantoms of others.
 I think that today, if actors have to make dead speak on stage, then these dead are not others: they are themsleves.